dnanexus/dx-toolkit/src/python/test/jwt/README.md

-This is a testing app, for the dx-upload/download-all python scripts.
+This is a testing app for the dx-jobutil-get-identity-token script.